American Life: Title and release

 In an interview with Larry King in October 2002, she said that she wanted to give the album a Hebrew name.
 Madonna then considered Ein Sof, which means endlessness, as a possible title for the album.
 However, as the months went on and the album became more of a meditation on the difficulty of leading a spiritual life in the glamour industry, the title was changed to Hollywood with Madonna saying that it was "a reflection of my state of mind and a view of the world right now".
 Still, she was not satisfied with the name, and finalized on American Life.

 American Life is Madonna's second album to bear a "Parental Advisory" label after Erotica (1992), due to the profanity used in the title song.
 The album was released in the United States on April 22, 2003 and eight months later, Warner Music France released a box set version containing both the album and the remix collection, Remixed & Revisited, in a cardboard sleeve entitled Édition Spéciale 2CDs: American Life + Remixed & Revisited.
 To commemorate the 20th anniversary of the album's release, Madonna announced the release of an exclusive Record Store Day remixed EP of the album on April 22, 2023, in memory of Peter Rauhofer.
-A portion of the proceeds from this sale were given to charities specialising in brain cancer research.
+A portion of the proceeds from this sale was given to charities specialising in brain cancer research.

 To counter illegal downloads of the album, Madonna's associates created a number of false MP3 files of similar length and size.
 Some delivered a brief message from Madonna saying "What the fuck do you think you're doing?" followed by minutes of silence.
 Madonna's website was hacked and the hacker added a message appearing on the main page, saying "This is what the fuck I think I'm doing..." followed by download links for each of the album's songs.
 The website was closed after the attack for about 15 hours.
 Liz Rosenberg, Madonna's spokesperson, told The Smoking Gun that the defacement was not a marketing ploy.
 The hack was linked to Phrack, an online hacker magazine, but Phrack representatives denied knowledge.
 The hacked page also contained a derogatory reference to the Digital Millennium Copyright Act (DMCA), the federal law aimed at cracking down on digital and online piracy.
 In addition, the page included an impromptu marriage proposal to Morgan Webb, the host of the daily technology show The Screen Savers.